Jean Améry: During Nazi rule

 In 1938, when the Nazis were welcomed into Austria and the country joined with Germany into a "Greater Reich", Améry fled to France, and then to Belgium with his Jewish wife, Regina, whom he had chosen in opposition to his mother's wishes.

+According to the German article, he left Vienna with Regina on 31 December 1938, travelled via Cologne and Kalterherberg, and reached Belgium with the help of a smuggler.
+Arriving almost penniless, he received support from a Jewish relief committee in Antwerp.
+To survive in exile, he worked occasionally as a furniture mover and as a teacher at the École Moyenne Juive de Bruxelles.

 His wife later died of heart disease while hiding in Brussels.

-Ironically, he was initially deported back to France by the Belgians as a German alien and wound up interned in the south.
+Améry was initially deported by the Belgian authorities to France as a German national and interned in the south of the country.

 After escaping from the camp at Gurs, he returned to Belgium where he joined the Resistance movement.

+After his arrest in 1943, he was first imprisoned at Saint-Gilles before being transferred to Fort Breendonk, where he was tortured.
+The German article specifies that this torture included whipping and suspension by the arms, which dislocated his shoulders.

 Involved in the distribution of anti-military propaganda to the German occupying forces, Améry was captured by the Nazis in July 1943 and routinely tortured at the Belgian Gestapo center at Fort Breendonk.
 When it was established that there was no information to be extracted from him, he was "demoted" from political prisoner to Jew, and shipped to Auschwitz.

-Lacking any trade skills, he was assigned to the harshest physical labors, building the I.G.
-Farben factory at Auschwitz III, the Buna-Monowitz labor camp.
-In the face of the Soviet invasion in the following year, he was evacuated first to Buchenwald and then to Bergen-Belsen, where he was liberated by the British army in April 1945.
+Lacking any trade skills, he was initially assigned to harsh physical labor at Auschwitz III-Monowitz, helping to build the I.G.
+Farben Buna works.
+In June 1944 he was employed there as a clerk, and it was there that he met Primo Levi.
+When Auschwitz-Monowitz was evacuated in January 1945, he was deported to Mittelbau-Dora and then to Bergen-Belsen, where he was liberated by British forces in April 1945.